aznxluvlyguy4u/wiki1/Deploy to different environments.md

 Thus: _serverless.yml_ is per default dev_ environment

-## Mandatory step for all environments
+## Mandatory steps for all environments

 ### Exclude local dependencies from deployable archive